illinois-cs241/assignment-docs/bomb_lab.md

 * Log into your VM
 * Clone or Update your git repository on your VM
-* Use the defuser to figure out how to defuse the bomb
+* Use the lockpick to figure out how to unlock the safe
 * Add your answers to `submission.txt`
 * `git commit -a -m "My Submission"` (commit your work to git).

 ## CS 241 Makefile

-There is not Makefile for this assignment, but all future assignment in this class will use a Makefile similar to the one which follows.
+There is no Makefile for this assignment, but all future assignment in this class will use a Makefile similar to the one which follows.
 It's important to have a basic understanding of how it works.

 **Note: This is not a class about makefile programming, so you will not need to know the advanced parts of makefiles (pattern matching, expansion phases, etc).
 Still, it is important that you know a little bit about how they work for a future assignment.**